PFAS Project Lab

 - Health professionals information resource documents and paper

-- Social costs of PFAS contamination
+- Spatial Inequalities of PFAS

-- PFAS on Indigenous Lands
+- PFAS & Tribal Lands

 - Studying PFAS advocacy and activism